Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/general/lockscreen.md

 # Wallpaper Engine on the Windows lock screen

-The login screen is very secure and not accessible by normal means.
-Only dangerous Windows hacks may accomplish this by patching or hooking into the login screen process.
-Due to this, you could get permanently locked out of your PC when an error occurs or a Windows update changes the lockscreen structure in an unexpected way.
+The Windows login screen is not meant to be modified as a design decision by Microsoft.
+Making changes to it essentially requires hacking Windows in an unsafe and unstable manner.
+This means that if a Windows update modifies the lockscreen or if the app crashes, you would be unable to login to your computer entirely.
+The feature could potentially stop working at any time, causing unpredictable side effects.

-If a safe method is made public or reverse-engineered by us, we will implement this feature.
-Currently there are no known safe ways to accomplish this, which is why live wallpapers cannot be set on the lockscreen.
+If Microsoft officially makes this possible or if we discover a safe way to add live wallpapers to the Windows lock screen, we will implement this feature.
+Currently, there are no known safe ways to accomplish this, which is why live wallpapers cannot be set on the lockscreen by Wallpaper Engine.

+## Setting a static wallpaper

 However, you can still configure Wallpaper Engine to override the static lock screen image with a snapshot of your current live wallpaper.
 To do this, enable the **Override lock screen image** option in the **General** tab of the Wallpaper Engine settings.